dgaydukov/cert-aws/sa/files/sa.md

 With aws serverless you can build complete backend application without writing code(like java) or using any framework (like spring).
 For example you can use `API Gateway` to set up a few api endpoints.
 Then you can use `aws lambda` to set up some logic to handle these endpoints.
 Then you can use `SNS` to send some notification/emails.
 As you see without writing any application code we can have a simple backend application.
 But the truth is that this is only good for very simple app, usually for POC (proof of concept).
-The reason is once your application become more complex it would be very hard to ensure that everything is working fine, cause you have no tests.
+The reason is once your application become more complex it would be very hard to ensure that everything is working fine, cause you have no tests & you have to manages hundreds of lambdas.
 So the conclusion is very simple.
 Use aws serverless only for POC, or when you want quickly to startup, then you can also create a lot of mock api so your team can start to interact with it.
 But once your system become more complex you will definitely need to use some programming like java/spring to have a good software architecture of your product and good test coverage that would ensure that nothing would be broken after changes.
 Moreover it can be expensive in certain cases.
 Consider situation where you have 1 lambda that need internet access to do some stuff (like captcha verification or ip address check).
 For this you need NAT, cause your lambda can't just get internet access from private subnet inside VPC.
 So you go and create nat gateway, and your lambda can now access internet.
 But in the end of the month you get a bill for 50 cents for lambda + 35$ for Nat Gateway.
 The reason is that Nat Gateway price per hour is 0.045$ + you also paying per GB transfer through your Nat, but for the example let's imagine that you transfer tiny amount of 100mb per month.
 So instead of having cheap serverless you pay 35.5$ per month, just because your lambda sometimes can get internet access.
-When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959) over the issue, the proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
+When [aws support got pressed](https://forums.aws.amazon.com/thread.jspa?threadID=234959) over the issue, they proposed instead of Nat Gateway create custom Nat Instance (ec2 running with nat), and it would cost only 10$.
 But this idea to run additional ec2 to have internet access for single lambda upends serverless.
 Why do you need lambdas in the first place, when you can just put app into ec2 itself?

 ###### AMI vs Snapshot